From BR Bullpen

 Adam bounced back with a solid season in 2013 when he played 143 games for Toronto, slugging 26 doubles and 23 homers, scoring and driving in 67 runs. he split his time almost equally between first base and the DH role, usually switching roles with Edwin Encarnacion, who had emerged as one of the top sluggers in the major leagues in the interim.
 The usage pattern continued in 2014, although he tended to be benched altogether when the team was facing lefthanders.
 He hit very well when he played, though, as attested by his .320 average after 61 games, even though he had only 4 homers.
 On July 9th, he suffered a non-displaced fracture in his right foot, however, and had to be placed on the disabled list, with a prognosis of six to eight weeks before a return to the line-up.
 He had originally fouled a ball off his foot on June 14th, although he was only diagnosed with a bone bruise at the time and attempted to play through the pain.
 He came back on August 12th and finished the season with a .321 average in 96 games, with only 6 homers, 38 runs and 40 RBIs however.
 After the season, the Blue Jays decided to part ways with their long-time first baseman, trading him to the Milwaukee Brewers on November 1st, in return for P Marco Estrada.

 While the Brewers were swept at home by the Colorado Rockies in their first three games of 2015, it was no fault of Lind's: he went 6 for 10 with 3 walks, 2 doubles and a homer over the series.
-He made it 9 hits over the team's first 5 games, tying Paul Molitor and David Parker for the team record for most in such a span.
+He made it 9 hits over the team's first 5 games, tying Paul Molitor and Dave Parker for the team record for most in such a span.
 He was one of the team's best hitters all year, with a .277 average, 32 doubles, 20 homers and 87 RBIs.
 He did struggle against lefties however, hitting .221 with few other skills.
 On December 9th, the Brewers traded him to the Seattle Mariners in return for three minor leaguers, Carlos Herrera, Daniel Missaki and Freddy Peralta.

 Notable Achievements